 Work/life Resources provides a variety of information and programs to assist in the healthy integration of work and personal life.
 Personnel in this office are available for consultation about policies and practices to improve work/life balance.

-Equity Initiatives.
+Equity and Accessibility.
 This office provides faculty search committee training designed to promote best practices for all faculty searches, including a workshop on "Affirmative Action: What Hiring Managers Need to Know."
 Representatives from this office may pair with a college faculty member/administrator for a joint meeting with the search committee members.

 Harassment and Discrimination Prevention.
 Human Resources provides consultation and assistance to administrators and faculty members who are dealing with possible harassment or discrimination issues, and investigates situations involving possible sexual harassment.
 In addition, the office offers workshops for groups in all colleges and departments on harassment and discrimination prevention and appropriate case handling.